kno10/python-kmedoids/README.md

 ### Using the sklearn-compatible API

 Note that KMedoids defaults to the `"precomputed"` metric, expecting a pairwise distance matrix.
-If you have sklearn installed, you can use `metric="euclidean"`.
+If you have sklearn installed, you can also use `metric="euclidean"` and other distances supported by sklearn.

 ```python
 import kmedoids